nikoheikkila/nikoheikkila.fi/src/pages/blog/quick-tip-faking-dates-in-php-with-carbon/index.md

 Carbon::setTestNow();
 ```

 As you can see, faking dates in tests is very easy.
-Just don't forget to reset the date or you might experience more failing tests.
+Don't forget to reset the date or you might experience more failing tests.

  [1]: https://carbon.nesbot.com/
  [2]: https://carbon.nesbot.com/docs/#api-testing